 I am an experienced qualitative and quantitative researcher that helps optimize global health programs and policies.
 I have developed curriculum and teach how to optimize data visualizations for global health audiences.
 I love teaching, and I have trained over 1000 individuals in visualizing health data and storytelling.
 I also provide support to groups on improving usability of global health data tools and dissemination materials for diverse global health audiences.
 I was a Graduate Teaching Assistant for University of Washington's HCDE 517 Usability Research course.

 In my spare time, I juggle several creative side hustles.
 I previously was a semi-successful* lifestyle blogger and interviewed creatives (designers, entrepreneurs, etc.) on their current obsessions.
 I run an Etsy shop, where I sell handmade candles to seltzer admirers (and those trying to woo seltzer admirers), and I also sell candles in retail.
-In 2018 I founded Yum Index with a friend and are releasing a series of data-centric food rating journals.
+In 2018 I founded Yum Index with a friend, and we author a series of data-centric food rating journals.
 We have published three books: Pizza Metric (September 2019), Donut Metrics (June 2021), and Ice Cream Metrics (March 2023).
 I have spoken about the pizza rating process embedded in Pizza Metrics to a large crowd.
 I enjoy baking enough to start a pun-y COVID-19 online baking group called Great Pandemic Bake Off.